purpleteam-labs/purpleteam-doc/local/local-workflow.md

 <!---->
 2. Host Lambda functions:

-   From the `purpleteam-lambda/` root directory run the following [`sam local start-lambda`](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-cli-command-reference-sam-local-start-lambda.html) command:
+   From the `purpleteam-lambda/` root directory run the following [`sam local start-lambda`](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-cli-command-reference-sam-local-start-lambda.html) command.
+Running it in it's own terminal is a good idea to see what is happening:
    ```shell
    sam local start-lambda --host 172.25.0.1 --env-vars local/env.json --docker-network compose_pt-net
    ```
    The `--host [gateway IP address of compose_pt-net]` is required to bind sam local to the user-defined bridge network `compose_pt-net` in order for it to be reachable from the app-scanner container.
    The following are the links that were useful for working this out: [`host.docker.internal`, `extra_hosts` and other comments from here down](https://github.com/docker/for-linux/issues/264#issuecomment-410048049), [docker-host container](https://github.com/qoomon/docker-host/blob/master/entrypoint.sh), [`extra_hosts` reference](https://docs.docker.com/compose/compose-file/#extra_hosts), along with creating the firewall rule as mentioned above, and testing connectivity as mentioned in the [Docker](https://github.com/purpleteam-labs/purpleteam-doc/blob/main/local/local-Docker.md#docker-cli) page with shelling into running container

-3. Start your SUT (NodeGoat in this example):
+3. <div id="start_your_sut"></div> Start your SUT (NodeGoat in this example).
+Running it in it's own terminal is a good idea to see what is happening:

    There are at least two options as mentioned in the [set-up](https://github.com/purpleteam-labs/purpleteam-doc/blob/main/local/local-setup.md#your-system-under-test-sut)
 <!---->
-4. Run the docker-compose:
+4. Run the docker-compose to bring the stage one containers up.
+Running the following commands for this step in their own terminal is a good idea to see what is happening:

    * Standard:
      1. To build/rebuild images after code changes, from the `purpleteam-orchestrator/` root directory, run the following command: